20-foot Containers: How to Load, Dimensions, Measurements and Capacity

 - 48,000 bananas

 That’s right, if you want to bring all your bananas with you on your move abroad, you’ll be able to bring up to 48,000 of them.
-We’ve also made a pretty pink infographic to help you visualize a 20ft container’s capacity.
+Realistically, we’re talking about loading household furniture here, so generally speaking, a 20ft container will be enough for your tables, chairs, beds, etc.

 FCL vs LCL

-If you think that a 20ft container simply sounds too large for the amount of cargo you want to bring, don’t worry; shipping companies have a solution for this.
-Groupage shipments, also known as Less Than Container Load (LCL), are where several customers share the use of one container.
 Small amounts of cargo from different people get gathered together and travel as one big happy family.
-Generally speaking, if the total volume of your cargo is lower than 15 cbm then it’s more economical to go for LCL.
+Generally speaking, if the total volume of your cargo is lower than 15 cbm, it’s more economical to go for LCL.
 Meanwhile, anything over 15 cbm should probably have sole use of a container, also known as Full Container Load (FCL).

 If you do choose LCL, it’s far less likely that you will have to load the container.
-The shipping company will collect your cargo from your house and then bring it back to their warehouse, where it will be loaded onto a container with other people’s stuff.
+The shipping company will collect your cargo from your house and then bring it back to their warehouse, where it will be loaded on to a container with other people’s stuff.
 On the other hand, most FCL shipments will require that you load the container at your house.

 Packing your belongings

 Proper loading always starts with proper packing.
-If you don’t wrap up and box up your belongings correctly then it’s highly likely they’ll get damaged along the way.
+If you don’t wrap up and box up your belongings correctly, it’s highly likely they’ll get damaged along the way.
 A shipping container can tilt by up to 30 degrees while it travels over the ocean, so all your valuable and delicate items need some serious padding.
 Strong materials are essential, so be sure to get your hands on lots of furniture blankets, plastic shrink wrap and corrugated cardboard.

 We’ve created a really detailed guide to packing furniture for an international move, including advice on essential materials, typical costs and best practices.
 It’s also full of handy tips for packing specific items of furniture.